Salesforce vs. ZoomInfo

 Salesforce is the world's #1 CRM, serving over 150,000 companies with applications for sales, service, marketing, commerce, and collaboration.
 It's the system of record where deals live, pipelines get managed, and customer relationships get tracked.
 With the launch of Agentforce, Salesforce is pushing into autonomous AI agents that handle service cases, draft sales outreach, and orchestrate marketing campaigns.
 The platform's breadth is wide, but that breadth comes with complexity and costs that scale quickly across multiple clouds and add-ons.

-ZoomInfo is an AI-powered GTM platform that gives your sales reps the context they need before every call: why the deal is moving, who's championing it, and what's likely to happen next.
+ZoomInfo is an all-in-one AI GTM Platform that gives your sales reps the context they need before every call: why the deal is moving, who's championing it, and what's likely to happen next.
 Your marketers can describe audiences in plain language and launch plays against accounts that match your proven win patterns.
 No engineering ticket required.
 Your leaders can spot deal risk before it shows up in CRM stage fields.
 This comes from the GTM Context Graph, an intelligence layer built on a large B2B dataset (500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business email addresses), unified with your CRM records, conversation transcripts, and behavioral signals.
 Your team accesses it through GTM Workspace for sellers, GTM Studio for marketers, RevOps, and GTM engineers, or APIs and MCP in any front-end.

 These platforms serve different layers of the go-to-market stack.
 The real question isn't which one to choose, but how they work together.